willemmanuel/innisfree/docs/user_manual.md

 Just above the list of upcoming appointments are two dropdown boxes.
 These dropdowns are used to filter the list of upcoming appointments and the calendar view.
 The house dropdown \todo{4} allows you to only see appointments for the selected house, while the resident dropdown \todo{5} shows only the appointments for the selected co-worker.

+To view a single appointment, you can click the "details" link for that appointment from the list of appointments.
+You can also click on a calendar day, and then click the "details" link for the desired appointment.
+This single appointment view shows the same information as the list of upcoming appointments, but also provides a Google Map window to show where the doctor is located.

 #### Houses
 This provides a listing of all Innisfree houses, along with the house's phone number and the volunteers and co-workers living there.
 Full-time staff members are in the "Office Staff" house, while workstation volunteers are in the "Workstations" house.

 Clicking on the name of a co-worker on this page will take you to their upcoming appointments.
 To see the contact information for a staff member or volunteer, simply click on their name.

 #### Doctors
 This page provides a listing of all of the medical coordinator approved doctors.
 This list can be sorted by doctor name, type, address and phone number, by clicking on the heading of each column.
+Clicking on the address of a doctor will bring that location up in Google Maps.

 #### Users
 This page provides a listing of all the scheduling system users.
 To sort this list by name, simply click on the column heading "Name."
 This list can also be sorted by house, email address, phone number, and role.